Who was Princess Mary?

 Mary went on to marry Viscount Lascelles, sixth Earl of Harewood House at Westminster Abbey, in 1922.
 The Queen Mother was one of her bridesmaids and it was the first royal wedding to be featured in Vogue.

-After her wedding, Mary became Countess of Harewood, which will also feature in 2019's Downton Abbey movie.
+After her wedding, Mary became Countess of Harewood, which also featured in the 2019 Downton Abbey movie.
 The movie features moves to the West Yorkshire mansion to marry the 6th Earl and be visited by her parents for a grand ball.

 During WWII, Princess Mary worked as a nurse and established the Princess Mary's Gift Fund which sent £100,000 worth of Christmas presents to soldiers and sailors in 1914.
 She became controller commandant of the Auxiliary Territorial Service during WII and toured the country to visit wartime canteens and welfare facilities.